 Why Is Usability Testing Done?

-Again, usability testing, also referred to as simply user testing, is the process by which the intuitiveness of a design is assessed.
+Usability testing, also referred to as user testing, is the process by which the intuitiveness of a design is assessed.
 Any successful company will routinely test usability during production to make sure a design is used the way it’s intended.
-For a website, we’re referring to navigation menus, layout, button placement, features, verbiage and more.
+For a website, we’re referring to navigation menus, layout, button placement, features, content, and more.

 When Is Usability Testing Done?